-- Things to observe both indoors and outdoors is a way to keep your cat active, especially at times when you’re not around.
+- Things to entertain your cat can be both indoors and outdoors and is another way to keep your cat active, especially at times when you’re not around.
 You could hang a bird feeder outside your window.
 This will make your cat jump up on the window sill every day, and that’s a huge benefit to your pet’s health.
-A fish tank could be used, too.
+A fish tank could be greatly entertaining.
 On the other hand, getting a bird cage to entertain your feline friend is not a wise idea.
-Your cat will love it, but the bird will feel unnecessary stress.
-We recently worked with a Persian cat who killed a pet-bird, despite the owner’s effort to keep both animals separated and the claims that the cat exhibited no hunting instincts before.
+Your cat will love it, but the bird will feel unnecessary stressed.
+We recently had a patient in our clinic with a Persian cat that killed a pet bird despite the owner’s effort to keep both animals separated.
+The owner was claimed because their cat exhibited no hunting behaviors before.

 - A cat wheel is very similar to a squirrel wheel.
 It’s just slightly larger.
 Of course, not all cats will enjoy the activity but with positive reinforcement, toys, and treats, you can teach your cat to appreciate this activity.
 You won’t be able to get them off the cat wheel and your cat will exert a lot of energy in this activity.
 Watch the video below to see how it works.
 The biggest disadvantage though, is the price.

 - Adopting another cat can be the best investment to keep your cat active, but it can also make your current cat’s life unpleasant.
 Cats are social animals but can be extremely territorial as well.
 Adopting a second cat does not solve your problem of “I don’t have time to play with my cat.
 Let’s adopt them a playmate.” because both cats will require your attention.
 If you do most of the above and are ready to make an informed decision to find a playmate, be sure to introduce the new companion to your current cat on neutral territory.
 Having a playmate for your cat can be a great thing, but don’t rush into it.
 For details on how to do this, please read our article How to introduce a new cat to your existing cats.